de4db1ff/nyaPass/README.md

 # What is this for?
 A Password Manager, without the need to sync or store states for application passwords.

-Application passwords are derived from the master key locally, in a consistent manner.
+Application passwords are derived from the master key locally, in a consistent and reproducible manner.

 # How does it work?
 $ApplicationPassword = KDF(Origin + Secret Master Key)$